Toronto Housing Prices from 1967 to 2020

 What Exactly is Toronto Housing Bubble?

-In order to label Toronto’s Housing Market as one that’s in a ‘housing bubble,’ it’s important to accurately depict exactly what Toronto housing bubble is.
-A housing bubble is an increase in demand, where there is an rapid growth in housing prices caused by an unjustified speculation period.
+A Toronto housing bubble is an increase in demand where there is a rapid growth in housing prices caused by an unjustified speculation period.

 Generally speaking, the Toronto housing bubble is driven by an increase in demand based on external factors such as: